-Francis joined the firm in 2006 and has developed a proprietary global macroeconomic research structure to support the fixed-income group's investment process, and also provides investment ideas and strategic asset allocation recommendations.
-From 1984 until 2005, Francis was a principal of the BCA Research Group ('BCA'), formerly the Bank Credit Analyst, and head of global investment strategy.
-BCA is well known in the investment community for providing high quality and independent top-down macro forecasts and investment strategy.
-In addition to his strategist's role, he drove product development at the firm and contributed to its growth until the firm was sold in 2001.
-In the final three years at BCA, Francis was Editor-in-Chief of all the firm's investment research products.
-He spent several years in the policy departments of the Bank of Canada in the early 1980s working in the areas of monetary, economic and financial analysis.
+Francis joined Brandywine Global in 2006 and drives the global macroeconomic research which supports the fixed-income group's investment process, provides investment ideas and strategic asset allocation recommendations.
+From 1984 until 2005, Francis was a principal of the BCA Research Group, head of global investment strategy and led the firm’s new product development.
+He spent several years in the policy departments of the Bank of Canada in the early 1980s working in the areas of monetary, economic, and financial analysis.
 Francis has a Master's degree in Economics from the University of Western Ontario in London, Canada and an Honors BA in Economics from Queen's University in Kingston, Canada.
-He has lectured at a variety of economic, financial and investment conferences/seminars across North America, Asia and Europe and has written several editorials and essays for a range of financial publications including the Financial Times of London.
+He has lectured at a variety of economic, financial and investment conferences/seminars across North America, Asia and Europe and has contributed editorials and essays for a range of financial publications including the Financial Times of London.